Last updated on October 29th, 2023

 - Now instead of keeping 15 grams, I keep 8 grams of starter and starting to change the ratio to 1:2:2 meaning the amount of flour and water doubles the amount of the starter.
 In this case 8 grams starter, 16 grams water,16 grams flour mix.
 Continue to collect discard

 - I start to increase the ratio with each feeding.
 Increasing the ratio also helps to strengthen the starter.
 If your starter is peaking too soon, you can increase your feed ratio to help slow down the activity so it won't peak when you are sleeping in the middle of the night.
 If your starter is taking too long to peak, try lowering the ratio and it will peak much quicker

 - Switch to 1:3:3 ratio.
 8 grams starter, 24 grams water, 24 grams flour mix.
-You will notice that your starter continue to get stronger and will hold its peak longer too before it gradually falls off
+You will notice that your starter continues to get stronger and will hold its peak longer too before it gradually falls off.

 If you don't bake often: